ms-iot/iot-core-azure-dm-client/docs/application-management.md

 #### Details

-The `"desired.microsoft.management.apps"` property has a list of apps that are reported (though not necessarily installed) on the device.
+The `"desired.windows.apps"` property has a list of apps that are reported (though not necessarily installed) on the device.

 Each app is identified by its `"packageFamilyId"` - which is its package family name in a form that can be used as a json property name (for example, you can replace illegal characters with underscores).